Search This Blog

 • Print settings: Same as Bambu Lab PETG-HF.

-• Print Result: Good.
+• Print Result: Usually good.
 Negligible stringing, few blobs.
+Developed very untidy seams before the nozzle clogged.

 • Surface: Satin to matt.